innovationOUtside/vce-generic-guide/g-introduction.md

 Please remember when raising software issues that posting error logs can really help others to try to solve the problem.
 Saying 'My software is broken/doesn't work/prints out scary red or purple messages' is not helpful.
 However, sharing those scary messages probably is.
 Most importantly of all, **don't be embarrassed** about sharing error messages: they often contain the key to the solution of whatever problem caused them.

-If you do encounter a problem, the section [](additional_support.md#where-to-go-for-additional-support) describes a general strategy for working through the problem and how to ask for help.
-A later section, [](troubleshooting.md#troubleshooting), provides more specific guidance for working through particular sorts of issues with the different software applications.
+If you do encounter a problem, the section [](g-additional_support) describes a general strategy for working through the problem and how to ask for help.
+A later section, [](g-troubleshooting.md#troubleshooting), provides more specific guidance for working through particular sorts of issues with the different software applications.

 ## Where next?

-The next section, {numref}`compute_home.md#compute-home-online-vce`, {ref}`compute_home.md#compute-home-online-vce`, describes how to get started with the Open University online hosted VCE.
-There are then two sections — {numref}`local_vce_quickstart.md#local-vce-quick-start` ({ref}`local_vce_quickstart.md#local-vce-quick-start`) and {numref}`local_vce_detailed.md#local-vce-detailed-guidance` ({ref}`local_vce_detailed.md#local-vce-detailed-guidance`) — that describe how to install a locally run version of the VCE on your own computer.
+The next section, {numref}`g-compute_home.md#compute-home-online-vce`, {ref}`g-compute_home.md#compute-home-online-vce`, describes how to get started with the Open University online hosted VCE.
+There are then two sections — {numref}`g-local_vce_quickstart.md#local-vce-quick-start` ({ref}`g-local_vce_quickstart.md#local-vce-quick-start`) and {numref}`g-local_vce_detailed.md#local-vce-detailed-guidance` ({ref}`g-local_vce_detailed.md#local-vce-detailed-guidance`) — that describe how to install a locally run version of the VCE on your own computer.
 If you want to retain access to the VCE at the end of the module, the local VCE will remain available on your computer until you decide to delete it.
-You do not need to read those sections if you only wish to use the hosted Compute Home service. {numref}`using_classic_nb.md#using-the-classic-jupyter-notebook-environment` and {numref}`notebook_gotchas.md#jupyter-notebook-gotchas` describe {ref}`using_classic_nb.md#using-the-classic-jupyter-notebook-environment` and {ref}`notebook_gotchas.md#jupyter-notebook-gotchas` respectively. {numref}`backups.md#backing-up-your-work` reviews backup strategies, and {numref}`classic_nb_accessibility.md#classic-notebook-accessibility` considers {ref}`classic_nb_accessibility.md#classic-notebook-accessibility`. {numref}`troubleshooting.md#troubleshooting` provides further information on {ref}`troubleshooting.md#troubleshooting` and may prove helpful if you run into particular issues.
-The appendix material in {ref}`vce_technical_architecture.md#appendix--vce-technical-architecture` is purely optional reading that provides a brief technical overview of how the VCEs work.
+You do not need to read those sections if you only wish to use the hosted Compute Home service.

+Several sections then follow that describe how to get started using the environment, how to make it more accessible to your needs, and how to troubleshoot any issues that arise.